Staubgeborener/Klipper-Backup/docs/configuration.md

 ## Paths
 Adjust the remaining paths in the `.env` file where your files are located, or add even more file.
 All files defined here are considered in the backup. **Note the pattern!** which is explained inside the `.env` file.

-Basically, you can break it down to the following three things:
+Basically, you can break it down to the following things:

 Back up a whole directories instead of single files:
 ```ini